Tag Archive for SQL

 I must confess that this one threw me.
 The solution, though hard to find (they often are, even with the abilities of Google) was to use a batch file called sqldeveloper.bat than you can find in the [installation directory]\sqldeveloper\bin directory.
 It does start the thing when all else seems to fail and got me up and running again.
 I did get that blog post listing added to the site map after all; Having more visibility of the MySQL tables was a definite plus point.

-First up is the most basic and least efficient method: read the whole data set and increment a counter a pick up its last value.
+First up is the most basic and least efficient method: read the whole data set and increment a counter to pick up its last value.
 The END option allows you to find the last value of count without recourse to FIRST.x/LAST.x logic.

 data _null_;